Death of Andrew Sadek: Disappearance and death

 Sadek returned to Rogers on the weekend of April 25 to visit his parents and tend to his cattle herd.
 His mother called him late the following night after he returned to the NDSCS campus.
 That was his last contact with his family.

 Several nights later, on April 30, Sadek returned to his dorm at Nordgaard Hall with a group of friends, where they watched a movie before going to bed.
 When Kugel awoke the next morning, he saw that Sadek was gone and presumed he might have gone to see his girlfriend.
 However, after Sadek did not attend classes that day, and had not returned by the next afternoon, Kugel and Sadek's friends reported him missing to NDSCS campus police.
 A review of security cameras at Nordgaard Hall captured an image of Sadek leaving the building after 2 a.m. on May 1, wearing jeans and a Tampa Bay Buccaneers hooded sweatshirt, and carrying a black backpack.
 He was carrying his cell phone but it was not turned on.

 SEMCA assumed Sadek had fled to avoid further CI work, and had him formally charged with the two felonies in an attempt to motivate him to return.
 Arrest warrants were issued.
 Sadek's parents pleaded publicly for him to come home and help with the spring calving on the farm.

 The search ended almost two months later, on June 27.
 A police dive team doing a training exercise found Sadek's body in the Red River near Breckenridge, Minnesota, just across from Wahpeton.
-It was identified through dental records.
+His remains were identified through dental records.